sujith-eag/personal-site/content/docs/python/col_extra/unit_5_q.md

 #### SUPPLEMENTARY SEMESTER EXAMINATIONS – JULY 2019

 Develop a python program that will prompt the user for a file name, read all the numbers from the file into a list, separate positive and negative numbers from the list, and store them in separate files.

 Discover the exception produced by each of the following points.
 Then, for each, develop a small script that illustrates catching the exception using a try statement and continuing with execution after the interrupt.
-Division by zero
+i) Division by zero
-Opening a file that does not exist
-Indexing a list with an illegal value
-Using improper key with a dictionary
+ii ) Opening a file that does not exist iii) Indexing a list with an illegal value iv) Using improper key with a dictionary
-Using unindented code.
+v) Using unindented code.

 ___